cityofaustin/Residential-Permitting/_projects/shed/define.md

 ### Electric permits

-Having electricity in your shed requires an electric permit.
+Having electricity in your shed requires an electric permit.&nbsp;

+* Make sure to tell your reviewer your shed needs an electric permit and circle it on your application.&nbsp;
 * If you want to run a line of electricity to your shed for a light or outlet, you will need to get a stand-alone electric permit in person from the [Service Center](/resources/contact/#service-center) at One Texas Center.
 * Only a registered electrician can get a permit if the electricity on your shed requires making changes to the main electrical meter.
-* If your shed requires a building permit, the City will automatically include it with your building permit.

 ### Tree permits